The Singapore Pavilion at the 16th International Architecture Exhibition asks if there is “No More Free Space?” in Singapore.

 The presentation will be restaged in Singapore in 2019 to engage the public about turning Singapore’s physical constraints into possibilities with imagination and creativity.

-The Singapore Pavilion is open for public viewing from now till 25 November 2018.
 For in-depth details of the 12 projects, go to www.nomorefreespace.com for more videos and transcripts.